WesselSmit/frontend-applications/README.md

 * Place (continent, country, region, city etc.)
 * Timeframe (years - years)

-This will customize the SPARQL queries, the results will be bundled together in an object for both ‘comparison objects’.
+This will customize the SPARQL queries, the results will be bundled together in two objects; one for each ‘comparison object’.

 Both ‘comparison objects’ will be served in the same view, separated by a timeline.
 For Each ‘comparison object’ an object list will be dynamically created, which contains some general information.
 (Image, Title, Time, Description)